escodel/highball/README.md

 9-ball pool score tracker

 # Recent changes:
+- Logo modified to transparent background with slight shadow on 9 ball
 - Fixed rack table not activating when dead ball is the last selected
 - Trimmed spaces from names
 - Fixed issue on activate and de-activate the first ball